Lisinopril and Hydrochlorothiazide

 Dosage Form: tablet

-- When pregnancy is detected, discontinue lisinopril-hydrochlorothiazide as soon as possible.
+- When pregnancy is detected, discontinue Lisinopril and Hydrochlorothiazide as soon as possible.

 Lisinopril and Hydrochlorothiazide Description

-Lisinopril, USP, a synthetic peptide derivative, is an oral long-acting angiotensin converting enzyme inhibitor.
-It is chemically described as (S)-1-[N2-(1-carboxy-3-phenylpropyl)-L-lysyl]-L-proline dihydrate.
-Its molecular formula is C21H31N3O5 • 2H2O and its structural formula is:
+Lisinopril USP, a synthetic peptide derivative, is an oral long-acting angiotensin-converting enzyme inhibitor.
+It is chemically described as 1-[N 2-[(S)-1-carboxy-3-phenylpropyl]-L-lysyl]-L-proline dihydrate and has the following structural formula:

-Lisinopril, USP is a white crystalline powder, with a molecular weight of 441.52.
-It is soluble in water and sparingly soluble in methanol and practically insoluble in ethanol, in acetone, in acetonitrile and in chloroform.
+Lisinopril USP is a white to off-white, crystalline powder.
+It is soluble in water, sparingly soluble in methanol, and practically insoluble in ethanol.

 Lisinopril and Hydrochlorothiazide - Clinical Pharmacology

 In clinical studies, the extent of blood pressure reduction seen with the combination of Lisinopril and Hydrochlorothiazide was approximately additive.
-The lisinopril-hydrochlorothiazide 10-12.5 combination worked equally well in black and white patients.
-The lisinopril-hydrochlorothiazide 20-12.5 and lisinopril-hydrochlorothiazide 20-25 combinations appeared somewhat less effective in black patients, but relatively few black patients were studied.
-In most patients, the antihypertensive effect of lisinopril-hydrochlorothiazide was sustained for at least 24 hours.
+The Lisinopril and Hydrochlorothiazide 10/12.5 mg combination worked equally well in Black and Caucasian patients.
+The Lisinopril and Hydrochlorothiazide 20/12.5 mg and Lisinopril and Hydrochlorothiazide 20/25 mg combinations appeared somewhat less effective in Black patients, but relatively few Black patients were studied.
+In most patients, the antihypertensive effect of Lisinopril and Hydrochlorothiazide was sustained for at least 24 hours.

-In a randomized, controlled comparison, the mean antihypertensive effects of lisinopril-hydrochlorothiazide 20-12.5 and lisinopril-hydrochlorothiazide 20-25 were similar, suggesting that many patients who respond adequately to the latter combination may be controlled with lisinopril-hydrochlorothiazide 20-12.5.
-(See DOSAGE AND ADMINISTRATION.)
+In a randomized, controlled comparison, the mean antihypertensive effects of Lisinopril and Hydrochlorothiazide 20/12.5 mg and Lisinopril and Hydrochlorothiazide 20/25 mg were similar, suggesting that many patients who respond adequately to the latter combination may be controlled with Lisinopril and Hydrochlorothiazide 20/12.5 mg (see DOSAGE ANDADMINISTRATION).

 Concomitant administration of Lisinopril and Hydrochlorothiazide has little or no effect on the bioavailability of either drug.
 The combination tablet is bioequivalent to concomitant administration of the separate entities.

 Lisinopril inhibits angiotensin-converting enzyme (ACE) in human subjects and animals.
-ACE is a peptidyl dipeptidase that catalyzes the conversion of angiotensin l to the vasoconstrictor substance, angiotensin ll.
-Angiotensin ll also stimulates aldosterone secretion by the adrenal cortex.
-Inhibition of ACE results in decreased plasma angiotensin ll which leads to decreased vasopressor activity and to decreased aldosterone secretion.
+ACE is a peptidyl dipeptidase that catalyzes the conversion of angiotensin I to the vasoconstrictor substance, angiotensin II.
+Angiotensin II also stimulates aldosterone secretion by the adrenal cortex.
+Inhibition of ACE results in decreased plasma angiotensin II which leads to decreased vasopressor activity and to decreased aldosterone secretion.
 The latter decrease may result in a small increase of serum potassium.
-Removal of angiotensin ll negative feedback on renin secretion leads to increased plasma renin activity.
-In hypertensive patients with normal renal function treated with lisinopril alone for up to 24 weeks, the mean increase in serum potassium was less than 0.1 mEq/L; however, approximately 15 percent of patients had increases greater than 0.5 mEq/L and approximately six percent had a decrease greater than 0.5 mEq/L. In the same study, patients treated with lisinopril plus a thiazide diuretic showed essentially no change in serum potassium (See PRECAUTIONS.)
+Removal of angiotensin II negative feedback on renin secretion leads to increased plasma renin activity.
+In hypertensive patients with normal renal function treated with lisinopril alone for up to 24 weeks, the mean increase in serum potassium was less than 0.1 mEq/L; however, approximately 15 percent of patients had increases greater than 0.5 mEq/L and approximately six percent had a decrease greater than 0.5 mEq/L. In the same study, patients treated with lisinopril plus a thiazide diuretic showed essentially no change in serum potassium (see PRECAUTIONS).

 ACE is identical to kininase, an enzyme that degrades bradykinin.
 Whether increased levels of bradykinin, a potent vasodepressor peptide, play a role in the therapeutic effects of lisinopril remains to be elucidated.